maximilianh/crisporWebsite/manual/manual.md

 scores in the table, we do not recommend the other algorithms anymore, based on the results from our paper.

+Cpf1 and saCas9 have special efficiency scores, the spCas9 scores are not applicable for them.
+The models deepCpf1 and Najm et al 2018 saCas9 will be shown instead.

 Also, the predictive power of these scores is not great in general, with correlations of around 0.4 against the assay results.
 If you have no choice and need to pick certain guides, you may choose to ignore efficiency scores.
 If you